 Step 8 Check out ORS4 1449

-You should be aware of this exemption already.
-If not, make yourself aware as it contains some of the easements that previously you would have required an OSC to work to.
+You shouldn’t be referencing this particular document in your reference table but you do need to reflect its contents in your manual.
+Read through and understand this document carefully as it contains some easements that previously you would have required an OSC to work to.

-Run through the exemption and cross check it against your operations sections.
+Run through the exemption and cross check it against the appropriate sections in your manual.
 Depending on how your operations are described.
 If relevant you may be wanting to change the sections around clearances for take-off and landing to ensure your planning focuses on uninvolved persons while ensuring you still protect the safety of vehicles, vessels, structures (and their occupants).

 Step 9 Check out CAP2013 (or the revised CAP393)

 This document contains the changes to CAP393.
+However, please see Step 5 as CAP393 is no longer CAP393!
 There have always been two approaches to the ANO in Ops Manuals.
 One is to copy the relevant articles in full into your document.
 One is to just reference the relevant articles in the appropriate parts of your manual.
 Whichever you do, you need to recognise that the structure around the drone rules have changed.